 A buildable lands assessment for the Basalt Creek Planning Area (see Appendix F) screened out parcels where there is limited or no development potential to identify the places where development is most suitable given the environmental and regulatory context.
 There is a range of factors that influence development potential within the Planning Area, but they can be divided into two categories: hard and soft constraints.
 Hard constraints are either physical attributes or legal requirements that prohibit new development.
 These areas are excluded from the analysis.
-Soft constraints are where physical attributes or legal requirements and uses and development densities.
+Soft constraints are where physical attributes or legal requirements allow some development with guidance on appropriate land uses and development densities.
 Assumptions regarding the amount of development in these areas followed Metro guidelines calling for restrained development.